 The most common website to advertise a spare room is of course, spareroom.com.
 It is a reliable and safe website, and is where most people will start their search when looking for a room to rent.
 Another similar website is gumtree.com where people advertise absolutely everything- this also includes rooms up for rent!
 You could also use more traditional forms of media such as your local paper, or Facebook groups in your area.

 Research similar rooms up for rent in the same area

 Go online and look up similar rooms up for rental in the same area and use this to benchmark how much money you charge for the room per calendar month.
 This way, you can make sure that you are being competitive and not over-pricing or under-pricing your room- this will ensure that your room remains attractive to renters on the market and you make the maximum amount of profit from your spare room.

-> If you are apprehensive about sharing your home with someone else full time, an alternative option is to advertise a room for rent on Airbnb.
+If you are apprehensive about sharing your home with someone else full time, an alternative option is to advertise a room for rent on Airbnb or Monday to Friday.
 If you haven’t heard of Airbnb before, it is a website and an app where people can search for rooms to stay whilst on holiday instead of using traditional hotels or self-catering apartments.
 When listing your spare room on Airbnb, you have the option to block out weeks or even months of the year when you are not open to visitors, which means you can tailor the availability of the room to your own preferences.
 Another plus to Airbnb is that you can charge more per night than you usually would do for a lodger, especially if you live in a city.
 However you will need to undertake additional responsibilities, such as being available to give your guest the keys, give advice on the area, and ensure your home is fully cleaned before the arrival of each new guest.